The following policies apply to all applications to the Graduate School of Arts and Science (GSAS):

 Applicants are permitted to submit admissions applications to two (or more) programs if they are within different schools at NYU.
 For example, you may apply to a program in the Graduate School of Arts and Science and to a different program at the Steinhardt School.
 However, you may not apply to both Computer Science and Economics at the same time because both are within the Graduate School of Arts and Science.
 If you choose to apply to programs that are in different schools, it will be necessary to complete and submit separate applications and pay each school a separate application fee.
 The following NYU graduate schools are separate from the Graduate School of Arts and Science: Tandon (Engineering), Tisch (Arts), Sackler (Medicine), School of Law, Steinhardt (Culture, Education and Human Development), Stern (Business), Public Health, Wagner (Public Service), Silver (Social Work) and Gallatin (Individualized Study).

 Please note that if you are accepted to more than one school, you may not accept admission to both, unless you have been accepted into a dual-degree program.
 NYU does not allow enrollment in more than one school simultaneously.

 Every year there are applicants who wish to reapply for admission to GSAS and want to know how to do so.
 These applicants may be:

 - Applicants who were offered admission but did not enroll for the term in which they were admitted.

 - Enrolled students who are applying for admission to a different program.

-If your new application is for the identical program and degree to which you applied previously, we recommend that you write a short statement describing how you have enhanced your candidacy since your previous application.
+If your new application is for the identical program and degree to which you applied previously, we ask that you write a short statement describing how you have enhanced your candidacy since your previous application.
 Please upload this statement on the “Additional Information” page of your application.